-Once you have your celebration pictures, make sure to promote your new proclamation through social media by posting on Facebook, Twitter, and/or Instagram, using the hashtags #WOYC2021 and #ECEwins, and tagging @NAEYC, as well as your own elected officials.
+Once you have your celebration pictures, make sure to promote your new proclamation through social media using the hashtag #WOYC24, and tagging @NAEYC, as well as your own elected officials.

 You can also promote the proclamation through traditional media by sending a copy of the proclamation to your local newspapers and offering to talk about the critical and essential role early childhood educators play in providing high-quality child care and early learning to support children and families in your community.